Many older adults in the Midwest are coping well during the COVID-19 pandemic, according to a new study by NDSU researchers.

 The study found 87 percent of participants rated their coping positively.
 They coped by staying busy, seeking social support and having a positive mindset.

 “Overall, study participants had positive perspectives and attitudes, and were able to look towards the future and maintain an optimistic, ‘this too shall pass’ mindset,” Fuller said.
-“Perhaps most surprising was the prevalence of older adults who were learning to use new technologies – like Zoom or Facetime – to stay in touch with their families.
-It really seems that younger generations underestimate older individuals’ ability to adapt to new technology, because many participants in this study – especially those in their 70s and 80s – discussed using communication technologies to help them cope with social distancing.”
+“Perhaps most surprising was the prevalence of older adults who were learning to use new technologies – like Zoom or Facetime – to stay in touch with their families," said Fuller.

 The researchers emphasize that while many older adults in the Midwest are demonstrating that they are resilient and have developed coping strategies over their lifetimes, a smaller percentage reported struggles during the pandemic.

 “Even older adults who were coping well noted that they didn’t want to be forgotten, and that a phone call or letter from a friend or family member to check in on them is truly a lifeline during these difficult times,” Fuller said.